Short Itinerary for Annapurna Base Camp Trek:

 - Any other expenses incurred apart from inclusions

-- All personal, medical, evacuation and emergency expenses like extra day stay or vehicle charges due to delays, landslides, evacuation.
+- All personal, medical, evacuation and emergency expenses like extra day stay out of itinerary, helicopter services and vehicle charges due to delays, landslides, evacuation

 - Kathmandu: 1,400 m (4,593 ft)

 - Poon Hill: 3,210 m (10,531.5 ft)

 - Tadapani: 2,630 m (8,629 ft)

 - Deurali: 3,230 m (10,597 ft)

 - Machapuchare Base Camp(MBC): 3,700 m (12,139 ft)

 - Annapurna Base Camp(ABC): 4,130 m (13,550 ft)

 - Jhinu: 1,780 m (5,840 ft)